-This solicitation is to provide round trip transportation services between the St. Sahag Church and Mesrob Armenian Church and the Licht Judicial Complex for individuals reporting for and serving jury duty at the Providence Superior Court.
+This solicitation is for the provision of round trip transportation services between the St. Sahag and St. Mesrob Armenian Apostolic Orthodox Christian Church and the Licht Judicial Complex for individuals reporting for and serving jury duty at the Providence County Superior Court.
 Specific bid solicitation information begins on page 3 of this document.

-Proposals must be mailed or hand-delivered in a sealed envelope marked with the above RFP/LOI# and Project Name to:
+Proposals must be mailed or hand-delivered in a sealed envelope marked with the above RFP/LOI# and Project Name to: Rhode Island Traffic Tribunal

-Rhode Island Traffic Tribunal Judicial Purchasing, Room 1006
+Judicial Purchasing, Room 1006